MuhammedAshrah/Tiny-CNN/README.md

-# TinyCNN: High Accuracy, Low Complexity – Deep Learning for the Edge
+# TinyCNN: When Smaller is Smarter - Deep Learning for the Edge

 A minimalist Convolutional Neural Network that achieves **~98.5% accuracy** on handwritten digit classification using just **~19K parameters** demonstrating that **you don’t need big models to get big results.**